saketb-2703/nat-deduc-proof-checker/README.md

 - Publish the proof checker as a VSCode extension.
 New to it too :/ But [this](https://www.freecodecamp.org/news/making-vscode-extension/) makes it look straightforward :)

+#### 4. Usage
+1. Copy the folder `proofchecker` into the directory `/Users/$(USER)/.vscode/extensions/`.
+This will enable the plug-ins for VS-code like syntax-highlighting and automatic syntax-completions.
+2.

 ----

 #### Mentor